jbintz/jasonbintz/content/courses/MATH341/syllabus.md

 ## Calculator/Software {#calc}

 In class, we will sometimes use [Desmos](https://www.desmos.com), an online graphing calculator.
 Sometimes a calculator (TI-83, 84 or similar) may be useful, but you may not use a CAS (TI-89/Inspire or similar) or cell-phone.
 We will also use scientific software (DFIELD, PPLANE, and R) in this course.
 You can download the jar files for DFIELD and PPLANE by going to [http:// math.rice.edu/~dfield/](http://math.rice.edu/~dfield/) and navigating to the java versions from there.
+Further instructions on installing RStudio will be given in class.

 [**Return to Index**](#top)